 - Optionally, additional sensing occasions as additionalPeriodicSensingOccasion, which indicates that UE additionally monitors periodic sensing occasions that correspond to a set of values.
 The possible values of the set at least includes the most recent sensing occasion before the first slot of the candidate slots for a given reservation periodicity and the last periodic sensing occasion prior to the most recent one for the given reservation periodicity.
 If not configured, the UE monitors the most recent sensing occasion before the first slot of the candidate slots for the given periodicity used to determine periodic sensing occasions in periodic-based partial sensing.

 - Optionally, indication of the size in logical slots of contiguous partial sensing window as contiguousSensingWindowPeriodic.

+Optionally, indication of the size in logical slots of contiguous partial sensing window as contiguousSensingWindowAperiodic

+- Optionally, indication of whether UE is required to perform SL reception of PSCCH and RSRP measurement for partial sensing on slots in SL DRX inactive time as partialSensingInactiveTime.

 The resource reservation interval, Prsvp_TX, if provided, is converted from units of msec to units of logical slots, resulting in Prsvp_TX' according to clause 8.1.7.

 When the resource pool is (pre-)configured with allowedResourceSelectionConfig including full sensing, and full sensing is (pre-)configured in the UE by higher layers, the UE performs full sensing.